Poojaravi25/sql-datawarehouse-project/README.md

 ## 👩‍💻 About Me
 Hi, I’m **Pooja Ravi**, a Data Engineer with **1.9 years of experience**.
-I have hands-on experience in **Python, SQL, and backend development (FastAPI)**, and I currently work in a manufacturing domain (MES systems).
+I have hands-on experience in **Python, SQL, Apache Kafka, Apache NIFI, Grafana and tableau**, and I currently work in a manufacturing domain (MES systems).

 I am passionate about building scalable data pipelines, improving data quality, and transforming raw data into meaningful insights for business decisions.